Home > Index > N-O

 New England Railways

 This edition of the system first introduced in Lancashire Railways seems better realized.
 There appear to be more vital links to consider during play.
 Moves right along and there are some interesting purchasing and shipping decisions to make.
 An interesting game balancing mechanism called "inflation" tends to keep leaders in check.
 Strategically, taking an early loan is usually a good idea.
 Later, deciding how much of a loan to take is a major question.
 Usually, taking enough to be assured of buying a card is a good idea.
 The next in this series is Volldampf.
-[Winsome]
+[6-player Games]

 New Orleans Big Band